Woodworking School in Dandridge, Tennessee.

 You'll benefit by taking any of our woodworking classes.
 Here's why:

 Because of his years of professional woodworking, his knowledge is broad.
 As a long-time professional woodworker he has built countless examples of fine dovetailed casework and drawers, carved tables, delicate inlay, sculpted chairs and elegant turned post beds.
 You'll benefit from both his vast knowledge of woodworking and his many years of teaching experience.
+He's also written six woodworking books as well as numerous articles for Fine Woodworking magazine.

 "I learned more in one week than I have learned in 30 years of attempting to teach myself.
 Having a master craftsman offering woodworking hints and tips makes a huge difference."--Ed W., SC